EVerest/EVerest/README.md

 ## Reporting Issues
 To report a problem, you can open an [issue](https://github.com/EVerest/everest/issues) in repository against a specific workflow.
 If the issue is sensitive in nature or a security related issue, please do not report in the issue tracker but instead email everest-tsc@lists.lfenergy.org.

+## Licensing
+EVerest and its subprojects are licensed under the Apache License, Version 2.0.
+See [LICENSE]() for the full license text.